Etrlnx/python_tictactoe/README.md

-# Resonance-Toe (6x6 Tic-Tac-Toe with FastAPI & React)
+# 6x6 Tic-Tac-Toe with FastAPI & React

 A full-stack, 6x6 modern Tic-Tac-Toe game implementing an atypical **5-in-a-row winning condition**.
 Built with a high-performance **FastAPI** backend, a lightweight **SQLite** persistence layer, and a highly responsive **React (Vite)** frontend, this architecture shifts core game-state arbitration and validation entirely to the server side.